H5GG/H5GG/README.md

 1: The address parameter supports automatic identification in decimal or hexadecimal format starting with 0x, other parameters must be in string format

-2: Floating point types are divided into: F32, F64, signed numbers: I8, I16, I32, I64, unsigned numbers: U8, U16, U32, U64
+2: float number types: F32, F64, signed number types: I8, I16, I32, I64, unsigned number types: U8, U16, U32, U64

-3: If there are many search results, do not get all the data at one time with getResults, it is easy to cause memory explosion, flashback and crash, and should be obtained in sections
+3: If there are many search results, do not get all the data at one time with getResults, it maybe crash for using too mach memory, and should be obtained in sections

 4: The address and value of the search result are all string types.
 If you want to do digital operations, please use Number(x) to convert them into numeric types before you can perform operations.